-13.2.
-Event Completion Time
+15.2.Event Completion Time

-The Event is scheduled to finish at 3:30pm on Sunday 19th August.
+The Event is scheduled to finish 3:30pm on Sunday 16th August, the closing ceremony will be held at 2.45pm.

-13.3.
+15.3.
 Uniform Requirements

 Full and correct Scouting Ireland uniform must be worn at the Closing Ceremony only.
 Uniforms, however, should be onsite at all times over the course of the weekend where they will be inspected.
-With respect to the footwear, boots / shoes will be acceptable.
+With respect to the footwear, sandals / boots / shoes will be acceptable.

-13.4.
-Sub-Camp Staff Support
+15.4.Sub-Camp Staff Support